cgshep/urt-framework/README.md

 (sudo) make install
 ```
 4. Compile the URT TestU01 program from the repo root using `make`
-5. Run URT with your file, e.g. `./run.sh testfile.bin`
+5. Run URT with your file of random numbers using `./run.sh testfile.bin` Results are put to stdout.

-## Credit and Copyright
+## Credit

-Carlton Shepherd (c) 2023.
-All rights reserved.

 ```bibtex
 @software{shepherd:urt,